 The Huber bridge is also available as a separate accessory item order.

-The Huber HR-30 Tone Ring represents the pinnacle in prewar reproduction, measured in both tone and responsiveness.
-It was created after a year of analysis into the vibratory physics of more than a dozen pre war flathead rings, and further research into casting methods that could consistently reproduce a ring that closely matched our prewar standard.
+Our HR-30 Tone Ring represents the pinnacle in prewar reproduction, measured in both tone and responsiveness.
+It was created after a year of analysis into the vibratory physics of more than a dozen prewar flathead rings, and further research into casting methods that could consistently reproduce a ring that closely matched our prewar standard.

 The Huber Engineered Rim is the ultimate in tone and response, developed over a year of extensive scientific measurement and careful prototyping.